Children's Peace Statue presents Peace Day

 After Peace Day

-Our community is participating in a global initiative to fold A Million Cranes for Peace each year.
-We will commemorate the Childrens' Peace Statue, displayed in Santa Fe, by hanging cranes collected from local, national and international communities on Peace Day.
+We commemorate the Childrens' Peace Statue, displayed in Santa Fe, by hanging cranes collected from local, national and international communities.

 String the cranes together by attaching them to a strong string or yarn.
 Push a long needle through the hole in the bottom of the crane and bring it out through the point in the center of the crane's back.
 Make sure you tie a large knot, or put a button or straw at the end to keep the cranes from falling off the bottom.

-Remember that the mythic crane Senba Zuru lives for 1000 years, so that is why people fold 1000 cranes and tie them together in a garland as a prayer for world peace.
-We will read your special message at the commemoration, if you put it inside on top of the box.
-Mail them to the address below.
+The mythic crane Senba Zuru lives for 1000 years, so that is why people fold 1000 cranes and tie them together in a garland as a prayer for world peace.

 Creating Peace, in many ways, is like folding a crane.
 At first it seems impossible, but step by step, with patience, intent and concentration the Peace Crane emerges - beautiful and full of grace.
 Don't forget to make your prayer for Peace as you fill the crane with your breath.